-Despite the existence of multiple drivers of human mobility, in fact, researchers have been able to identify five main factors that influence people's choice to migrate: economic, political, social, demographic and environmental.
+The nexus between climate and migration poses a double sensitive challenge since they both are politically delicate and highly debated issues.
+Despite the existence of multiple drivers of human mobility, in fact, researchers have been able to identify five main factors that choose to migrate: economic, political, social, demographic, and environmental.
 Climate change affects all these main drivers (directly and indirectly) and therefore encourages population displacement.
-Thus, climate change is often regarded as a threat multiplier which exacerbates existing trends, tensions and instability.
+Thus, climate change is often regarded as a threat multiplier which exacerbates existing trends, tensions, and instability.
 Still, it is not the sole driver of human migration.
 As a result, there are no pure environmental or climate migrants.

 However, there are four paths that can be distinguished by which climate change and environmental degradation may affect migration: First, longer-term drying trends as a result of changing weather patterns will have an impact on water resources and as a consequence on related livelihoods such as agriculture, forestry or fishing.
-Second, rising sea levels, mainly as a result of glacier melting, may render coastal areas uninhabitable.
-Third, water-related acute natural hazards, such as hurricanes, are likely to increase in scale and frequency, threatening people's living condition.
+Second, rising sea levels, mainly because of glacier melting, may render coastal areas uninhabitable.
+Third, water-related acute natural hazards, such as hurricanes, are likely to increase in scale and frequency, threatening people's living conditions.
 Ultimately, competition over natural resources may exacerbate persisting conflicts and force people to leave their homes.
-In general, climate change is expected to increase the frequency and intensity of sudden-onset disasters such as storms and floods, and also to worsen the impacts of slow-onset disasters such as droughts.
+In general, climate change is expected to increase the frequency and intensity of sudden-onset disasters such as storms and floods, and to worsen the impacts of slow-onset disasters such as droughts.
 It will also exacerbate gradual processes of environmental degradation, for example, desertification, ocean acidification and erosion.
-Some phenomena like sea-level rise and glacial melt linked to global warming will combine both slow- and sudden-onset effects.
-International frameworks, institutions and the debate on migration and climate change For what it concerns the debate about the establishment of a legal framework to address climate migration, there is no international legal definition or specific status for people on the move because of environmental degradation or climate change, and no legal instrument dedicated specifically to this issue.
-There are a number of possible arguments and reasons for why populations displaced by floods, droughts and other environmental hazards do not have the same legal protection as other types of migrants.
+Some phenomena like sea-level rise and glacial melt linked to global warming will combine both slow- and suddenonset effects.

+International frameworks, institutions and the debate on migration and climate change

+For what it concerns the debate about the establishment of a legal framework to address climate migration, there is no international legal definition or specific status for people on the move because of environmental degradation or climate change, and no legal instrument dedicated specifically to this issue.

+There are several possible arguments and reasons for why populations displaced by floods, droughts and other environmental hazards do not have the same legal protection as other types of migrants.
 First, the lack of a clear-cut definition for this group of migrants.
-More than thirty years have passed since the publication in 1985 of El-Hinnawi's paper on environmental refugees,48 but the debate is more active and livelier than ever about linking the environment with refugees.
-Academics have critiqued definitions of environmental migrants/refugees, arguing that they are based on simplistic explanations, often not taking the importance of multi-casualty into account.
+Academics have critiqued definitions of environmental migrants/refugees, arguing that they are based on simplistic explanations, often not taking the importance of multi-causality into account.

 Second, the lack of an unequivocal categorization.
 A clear categorization by cause of migration would be difficult to make, since people usually move for a variety of reasons, where environmental stress is just one of the factors at stake.
 A clear typology of the movement is also not easy to make: the distinction between forced and voluntary movement is often blurred, and the duration of the movement is rarely fixed.
 This definition and categorization issues, hence, constitute a great challenge in terms of defining a specific legal status for climate migrants at the international level.